prb/pips-solver/strategy.md

 # Project Goals

-- Define an idiomatic, functional data model for the board, constraints, and pieces.
+- Define an idiomatic, functional data model for the board, constraints, and pieces, using persistent data structures where appropriate for efficiency.
 - Solve a game using a backtracking-style algorithm.
 - Load a game from a simple textual representation in a file, solve it, and output the solution to standard output.